UniversalPayload/spec/docs/chapter4-payload-handoff-format.rst

   =============== ======= =============== =====================================
    Property Name   Usage   Value Type      Definition
   =============== ======= =============== =====================================
    reg              R      u32 / 64 array Specify memory region of reserved
                                           memory
    no-map           O      boolean        If present, indicates the operating
                                           system must not create a virtual
                                           mapping of the region
-   compatible       O      string list
+   compatible       O      string list    *See definition below*
   =============== ======= =============== =====================================

-Child Nodes for Payload Memory Types:
+**Compatible string list for Child Node:**

-One of the example usage is that UEFI Payload will be aware of where pre-installed acpi tables or NVS regions are and will adopt them for supporting additional ACPI table installation from payload phase.
-Those boot-code/boot-data regions from PlatformInit will be reported to UEFI OS as usable memory without waste.
-Similarly runtime-code/runtime-data may be provided by PlatformInit for supporting UEFI runtime services that will be used by UEFI OS.
+This is used to describe memory type for UPL usage.
+One of the example usage is that Payload will be aware of where pre-installed ACPI tables or NVS regions are and will adopt them for supporting additional ACPI table installation from payload phase.
+Those boot-code / boot-data regions from Platform Init will be reported to OS as usable memory without waste.
+Similarly, runtime-code / runtime-data may be provided by Platform Init for supporting firmware runtime services that will be used by OS.
 All of the below are optional and can be skipped if unsupported by the platform.

   ================== ======================================================